Consolidated Catalina, FP273, Lough Gill, Sligo, November 1942

 A possible person was a

-in the 1940 US census, working as a Radio Operator in civil
+He is found in the 1940 US census, resident in Melbourne,

 It is hoped that his family might be able to confirm is he was